GenericMappingTools/website/projects/index.rst

 An open source (GNU General Public License) InSAR processing system based on GMT and designed for users familiar with Generic Mapping Tools (GMT).
-The code is written in C and will compile on any computer where GMT and NETCDF are installed.
+The code is written in C and will compile on any computer where GMT and NetCDF are installed.

 .. raw:: html